kennard-ygr/Windows-QEMU-Passthrough/README.md

 ## Contribution Format

-Major OS changes (moving from Pop!_OS to Arch, for example) will be represented by maintaining a new branch.
+Major OS changes will be represented by maintaining a new branch.
 Any sites where commands are gathered from will be cited in the script those commands are used in, to reference in the future.